 I was truly blessed to have a dream pregnancy.
 Morning sickness – what’s that?
 Aches, pains and swelling – minimal.
-I was constantly reminded though throughout my pregnancy by all the medical teams about how wrong things could go ‘being a geriatric mother carrying twins’ but I had put the preparation in so just focused on keeping us all well.
+I was constantly reminded though throughout my pregnancy by all the medical teams about how wrong things could go ‘being a geriatric mother carrying twins’ (charming!!) but I had put the preparation in so just focused on keeping us all well.

 I finished working at 29 weeks and tried to relax and finish getting things ready for the great arrival.
 Stress is one of the leading causes of early labour and I was determined to keep my babies in as long as possible.